Upgrade or Virtualize Vital Network Infrastructure

 Reduced Maintenance and Management Times

 Older networks require more maintenance to function properly.
-An upgraded network allows IT staff to manage the infrastructure easily and, in less time, allowing them to concentrate on more cost-effective tasks.
+An upgraded network allows in-house or managed IT staff to manage the infrastructure easily and, in less time, allowing them to concentrate on more cost-effective tasks.

 What about Virtualized Network Infrastructure?